twl8n/twl8n.github.io/index.md

 #### Sorghum syrup and corn meal for sale

-We sell sorghum syrup and corn meal at our farm.
 Both are grown here using sustainable practices, free from herbicides and pesticides.
-We currently have Cherokee White corn meal.
+Currently available for purchase: Cherokee White corn meal and sorghum syrup.
 Cherokee White is an open pollenated, heritage, dent corn that makes sweet, fluffy corn bread.

-We have also grown Bloody Butcher corn.
+To make arrangements for purchase, text or call(please leave message): 434-218-3276
 - Pure Sorghum syrup, 1 pint $10
 - Cherokee White corn meal, 1 pound $2.50